 Even if we obtain regulatory approvals, uncertainty exists as to whether the market will accept our products or if the market for our products is as large as we anticipate.
 A number of factors may limit the market acceptance of our products, including the timing of regulatory approvals and market entry relative to competitive products, the availability of alternative products, the price of our products relative to alternative products, the availability of third party reimbursement and the extent of marketing efforts by third party distributors or agents that we retain.
-We cannot assure you that our products will receive market acceptance in a commercialization.
+We cannot assure you that our products will receive market acceptance in a commercially viable period of time, if at all.
+We cannot be certain that any investment made in developing products will be recovered, even if we are successful in commercialization.
 To the extent that we expend significant resources on research and development efforts and are not able, ultimately, to introduce successful new products as a result of those efforts, our business, financial position and results of operations may be materially adversely affected, and the market value of our common stock could decline.